What the odor is not: Estimation by elimination: Results

+so that $(\mathbb{I}-p) = \hat{S} S $.
+These criteria relate feed-forward weights to the sensing matrix recalling \cite{zhang2016robust,penker2020mixture}, and balance the network unit by unit, compensating feed-forward excitation by recurrent inhibition.
+Since these constraints relate individual readouts (rows of $\hat{S}$) and odorants (columns of $S$), solutions for different pairs can be spliced to construct feedforward and recurrent weight matrices.
+The balance criterion recalls olfactory cortex where distance-independent projections from pyramidal cells to local inhibitory interneurons produce long-range inhibition \cite{johnson2000new, franks2011recurrent, bathellier2009properties}, and the Mushroom Body in insects where a giant interneuron provides recurrent inhibition.
+The $N_{\rm L} + N_{\rm L}(N_{\rm L} -1)$ equations in (\ref{eq:weightconstraints}) are solvable because we have more parameters than constraints: there are $\sim s*N_{\rm R}N_{\rm L}$ feed-forward and $N_{\rm L}(N_{\rm L}-1)$ recurrent parameters in $\hat{S}$ and $p$.
+If responses $R_i$ are nonlinear, there will still be enough parameters for decoding, but nonlinear units or multi-layer networks may be needed.

-To test our network decoder (details in SI: Numerical simulations) we selected odor sensitivity matrices $S_{ij}$ such that each odorant binds randomly to a fraction $s$ of the receptors, and assumed a response function that is linear in the odorant concentrations (Eq.~\ref{eq:compBind} with $d=0$).
-This linear response represented the statistically stable average over many stochastic receptors.
-We then selected feedforward projection matrices $\hat{S}_{ij}$ to readout neurons with recurrent weight matrices $p_{jk}$ satisfying the constraints in Eq.~\ref{eq:weightconstraints}.
-Imitating the projections to the olfactory cortex \cite{miyamichi2011cortical, davison2011neural, johnson2000new, franks2011recurrent}, we set a threshold so that the readout units only responded if at least $95\%$ of their feedforward inputs were active.
-Finally, we allowed the network to decode odor concentrations as the steady state of the network in Eq.~\ref{eq:dynamic}.
-Figure~\ref{fig:NeuralModel}b shows that the probability of correct decoding by the network is similar to results shown for the abstract decoders discussed in previous sections.
+To test the network, we selected sensitivity matrices $S$ where odorants bound randomly to a fraction $s$ of receptors, and assumed linear responses (Eq.~\ref{eq:compBind} with $d=0$), representing statistically stable averages over many receptors.
+We then solved Eq.~\ref{eq:weightconstraints} to find feedforward and recurrent weights (SI: Numerical simulations \cite{suppMat}).
+Imitating gating of projections to olfactory cortex \cite{miyamichi2011cortical, davison2011neural, johnson2000new, franks2011recurrent}, readout units responded if more than $95\%$ of their feed-forward inputs were active.
+Fig.~\ref{fig:NeuralModel}b shows that the network performs similarly to the abstract decoders above.

+The architecture above shares features with the olfactory pathway: diffuse but sparse odorant-receptor binding; aggregation and thresholding of noisy responses in the second stage; expansive and strongly gated projections to a recurrent network in the third stage.
+But the brain does not know the number of odorants or sensing matrix, and so cannot embody networks in which these parameters control the number of neurons or connection weights, at least without learning.
+However, a variant algorithm works without knowing these parameters.
+Suppose the feedforward weights to the third layer are sparse, expansive, and statistically random.
+Strong gating of these projections selects readout units that sample many simultaneously active inputs.
+Thus, each odorant associates to a sparse readout set, whose activity will be shaped by the dynamics (Eq.~\ref{eq:dynamic2}) to form a distributed odor representation.